In this Meet The Cyclists feature, Cat from down under shares her experiences cycling from Montenegro to Spain along Eurovelo 8. Here's her story.

 It was pretty much flat cycling.
 Italian roads so far are a dream, I actually didn’t change gears that entire day except to allow myself to stand and give my seat a rest.
 I was kicking myself for setting up such a rushed cycle because the scenery was gorgeous and I barely got to see it.
 On the upside, my leg muscles seem to have accepted their fate and weren’t even tired after such a mammoth effort.

-Read the full bike touring blog post here: Week 5
+Read the full bike touring blog post here: Cycling in Italy Week 5

 Week 6 – Biking Florence, Siena, and Perugia

 There are paintings of landscapes that I’ve often seen with vivid green hills with sprays of trees in shades of gold, brown and white, little brown houses flanked by two or three towering skinny dark green trees and bright flowerbeds.
 I’d always thought that they were idealised depictions of rural scenery, works of the imagination.
 And then I cycled through Italy and discovered that they actually exist!

 Read the full bike touring blog here: Week 6 Bikepacking Blog